cberes/buffaloskateparks/content/skateparks/fort-erie/index.md

 This skatepark is across the border, but it's close enough that it might be an option for you.
 Of course, you'd be driving right past [Lasalle](/skateparks/lasalle) if you take the Peace Bridge.

+Fort Erie provides a [live stream](https://www.forterie.ca/en/recreation-and-culture/skatepark.aspx) of the skatepark--you can see if the park is crowded before you go.

 ## Features

 - bowl